tf2mandeokyi/BTETerraRenderer/src/main/resources/assets/bteterrarenderer/README.md

 ## Projections

-The string enum of available projections are listed here.
+The available projection enums are listed here.

-If you want it more, make a PR of it.
+If you want it more, make an issue (or suggestion), or make a PR of it.
 (Projection map classes are listed at `com.mndk.bteterrarenderer.map`.
-They all should be the subclass of `ExternalTileMap`, and should be registered at `ExternalTileMap.parse()`)
+They all should be the subclass of `ExternalTileMap` and should be registered at `ExternalTileMap.parse()`)

 #### `webmercator`